jcolag/entropy-arbitrage/2026-02-08-negro-our-history.md

 [^xPB0yG]:  I would also say that some passages could use a significant editing pass, but this book went through quite a few editions after this, so that editing may well have already happened.

-First, and most prominently, other than the specifics of the [AF of L](https://en.wikipedia.org/wiki/American_Federation_of_Labor) at the time, bigotry hasn't changed.
+First, and most prominently, other than the specifics of the {% wiki American_Federation_of_Labor|AF of L|en %} at the time, bigotry hasn't changed.
 I don't mean that the Civil Rights Movement failed or any nonsense like that; I mean that the racists haven't changed their story in a hundred years.
 For example, you might have noticed where he describes...

 > ...the inadequate school facilities, contending that it is poor logic to insist that the Negroes must be denied certain privileges because of their undeveloped state and at the same time be refused those opportunities for improvement necessary to make themselves worthy of those privileges which they are denied.